 Structure 8 is a small rock weir with a boat bay located just north of Structure 7.
 This structure appears to be in fair condition with minimal settlement of the riprap material and no erosion or washouts around the bank tie-ins.
 This structure was originally constructed with a steel gate to prevent access into the interior marsh, but this gate was destroyed during Hurricanes Gustav and Ike.
-Since the gate was destroyed, the landowner has installed a series of floating barrels to restrict access, thus there is no need to replace the gate at this time.
+Since the gate was destroyed, the landowner has installed a series of floating barrels to restrict access.
+During the inspection, it was observed that some of the barrels were either sunken or removed.
+There are no plans to replace the gate at this time.
 (See Appendix B, Photos 9 through 11)